DeKalb County DUI Lawyers

 Warning to drivers:

 As a warning to drivers, the Governor’s Office of Highway Safety is mobilizing its 100 Days of Summer H.E.A.T., which runs from May 13 until Labor Day, September 2.
-The Click It or Ticket campaign ran from May 13 through June 2 and is currently running through the Thanksgiving holiday weekend.
+The Click It or Ticket campaign ran from May 13 through June 2 and just completed its campaign over the Thanksgiving holiday weekend.
 Georgia State Patrol and the DeKalb Police S.T.A.R. team conducted Operation Zero Tolerance from June 24 through July 7 (the 4th of July holiday weekend).
 The Drive Sober or Get Pulled Over program ran from August 14 through Labor Day and will again run from mid-December through New Year’s Day.
 We are seeing an increase of concentrated patrols and sobriety checkpoints during holidays and major events by the DeKalb S.T.A.R. team in coordination with the Georgia State Patrol and other law enforcement municipalities in DeKalb County.
+The Georgia Department of Public Safety (DPS) issued a press release that seventeen people were killed in Thanksgiving Day holiday travel period crashes.
+425 people were also arrested for DUI.

-Here are Facebook and X (formerly Twitter) posts from the Georgia Governor’s Office of Highway Safety (Georgia GOHS), warning of the dangers of impaired driving, to make good choices, drive sober, not drive under the influence, and to plan for a sober ride home:
+Here are Facebook and X (formerly Twitter) posts from the Georgia Governor’s Office of Highway Safety (Georgia GOHS), warning of the dangers of impaired driving, to make good choices, drive sober, not drive under the influence, and to plan for a sober ride home.
+The Thunder Task Force campaign is currently running:

 Call our experienced DeKalb County DUI lawyers today: